ecruz480/eurorack-modules/README.md

 **feitw-adsr**
 ADSR module based on the iconic 555 timer IC.

+**ks-20-filter**
+A VCF module based on the famous MS-20 filter with some minor tweaks.

 **passive-mult**
 A simple passive multiplier with 2 inputs and 6 total outputs (3 per each input).
 When the 2nd input signal is removed, the 1st signal is duplicated 7 distinct times.